-- An E-Law Conference for all stakeholders was held on 20 and 21 April 2000: :{: An Interdepartmental Workshop to discuss the first draft of the Bill was held on 8 May 2001.
-All Departments were invited and the following Departments and other roleplayers were represented:
+- An E-Law Conference for all stakeholders was held on 20-21 April 2000;

+- An Interdepartmental Workshop to discuss first draft of the Bill was held on 8 May 2001.
+All Departments were invited and the following Departments were represented:

-- Department of Justice: •
+- o Department of Justice;

-- South African Law Commission:
+- o South African Law Commission;

-- Departments of Agriculture and of Land Affairs: •
+- o Department of Agriculture and Land Affairs;

-- Department of Foreign Affairs: .
+- o Department of Foreign Affairs;

-- Government Communication Information System (GCIS):
+- o Government Communication Information System (GCIS);

-- Department of Education:
+- o Department of Education;

-- State Information Technology Agency (SITA):
+- o State Information Technology Agency (SITA);

-- Department of Home Affairs:
+- o Department of Home Affairs;

-- Department of Trade and Industry:
+- o Department of Trade and Industry;

-- Department of Environmental Affairs and Tourism:
+- o Department of Environmental Affairs and Tourism;

-- Department of Public Service and Administration:
+- o Department of Public Services and Administration;

-- Department of Health;
+- o Department of Health;

-- National Development Agency:
+- o National Development Agency;

-- Department of Water Affairs and Forestry:
+- o Department of Water Affairs and Forestry;

-- Department of Provincial and Local Government:
+- o Department of Provincial and Local Government;

-- South African Reserve Bank:
+- o South African Reserve Bank;

-- Department of Labour:
+- o Department of Labour;

-The draft Bill was sent to all Directors-General of departments for comments: \$ Bilateral meetings were held with the following departments to discuss specific issues:
+- The draft Bill was sent to all Directors-General of departments for comments;

+- Bilateral meetings were held with the following departments to discuss specific issues:

-- Department of Trade and Industry: - Department of Labour. •
+- o Department of Trade and Industry;

+- o Department of Labour.